whennemuth/shibboleth-sp-at-edge/context/README.md

     - "false": The origin request function requires ALL incoming requests to show evidence of having authenticated with shibboleth before passing through to the origin.
 - APP_LOGIN_HEADER: The name of the http header that the origin application will reference for a value that indicates the redirect path for authentication.
 If a request to an app endpoint that needs to be private is missing an authentication token ([JWT](https://jwt.io/introduction)) the app will redirect to the path indicated by this header value.
 - APP_LOGOUT_HEADER: The name of the http header that the origin application will reference for a value that indicates the redirect path for logging off with shibboleth.
 This will accomplish wiping out any headers that were created by shibboleth and landing on a signout page. *(NOTE): The origin request lambda function will also invalidate the JWT created the user first authenticated.*
-- CLOUDFRONT_CHALLENGE_HEADER: In order to establish an ALB as an origin, it must be internet facing, and it must be carefully locked down.
-In addition to only responding to https traffic, two additional measures are taken, where CLOUDFRONT_CHALLENGE_HEADER pertains to the second:
-  1. The security group for the ALB must allow only ingress from Cloudfront IP address for the region of the distribution.
-A [Managed Prefix List](https://aws.amazon.com/blogs/networking-and-content-delivery/limit-access-to-your-origins-using-the-aws-managed-prefix-list-for-amazon-cloudfront/) for cloudfront is applied to the ALB security group as the only ingress rule.
-  2. With ingress to the ALB restricted to the cloudfront service, now it must be further restricted to the specific SAML SP distribution.
-This distribution is configured to add a "secret" header value to each request it forwards to the ALB origin.
-The ALB is configured with a listener rule that allows through only requests that have this header and that its value matches the expected value.
-This approach is a standard AWS practice and is detailed here: [Restricting access to Application Load Balancers](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/restrict-access-to-load-balancer.html)

 - CLOUDFRONT_CACHING_STRATEGY: This value indicates the caching strategy that the cloudfront distribution should apply.
 Options are:
   - "no-cache": *default*, Cloudfront will not cache any content from the origin.
 Every request will be passed through to the origin.
-  - "standard": Cloudfront will apply its standard caching strategy.
+  - "standard": Cloudfront will apply a typical caching strategy.
-  - "bu-cache": Cloudfront will apply a caching strategy optimized for BU websites.
+  - "bu-cache": Cloudfront will apply a caching strategy customized for BU websites.
 - SHIBBOLETH:
   - entityId: The ID of your application service provider
   - idpCert: The public key as published by shibboleth at the IDP entity ID endpoint.